Unfinished creative work: Drawings, paintings and sculptures

 Adoration of the Magi, an unfinished painting by Leonardo da Vinci.

-Treaty of Paris, Benjamin West's 1783–84 painting of the American delegates to the 1783 Treaty of Paris which ended the American Revolutionary War, left out the British delegation who, out of shame for their country's defeat, refused to pose and so the portrait was never finished.
+Treaty of Paris, Benjamin West's 1783–84 painting of the American delegates to the 1783 Treaty of Paris, which ended the American Revolutionary War, left out the members of the British delegation, who refused to pose out of shame for their country's defeat.
+The portrait was never finished.

 Dickens' Dream, by Robert William Buss, begun on the death of Charles Dickens in 1870, and incomplete at the time of the painter's death in 1875.

 Artists leave behind incomplete work for a variety of reasons.
 A piece may not be completed if the subject becomes unavailable, such as in the changing of a landscape or the death of a person being painted.
 Elizabeth Shoumatoff's unfinished portrait of 32nd U.S. president Franklin D. Roosevelt was started around noon on 12 April 1945 but left unfinished when Roosevelt died later that day.
 In other instances, outside circumstances can prevent the execution of an otherwise "finished" artwork: Leonardo da Vinci developed sketches and models for the 24 ft "Gran Cavallo" horse statue but the bronze to cast the sculpture was diverted to make cannons.
 Five hundred years later, two full-size sculptures were completed based on Leonardo's work.
 Technically his The Last Supper is unfinished.
 In most pictures it shows a roof, but at Milan, where the painting lies, it shows some Latin that is half done.
 Robert William Buss left unfinished his most famous painting, Dickens' Dream, just as Charles Dickens himself had left a novel half-complete at his death.

 Depending on the medium involved, it can be difficult for another artist to complete an unfinished artwork without damaging it.
 Some artists completed the paintings of their mentors, such as Giulio Romano is believed to have done on Raphael's Transfiguration, and Titian on Giorgione's Sleeping Venus.